usr_02.txt For Vim version 9.1. Last change: 2024 Oct 05

 :help ft-c-syntax

 talks about the C syntax file and the option it provides.
-Sometimes,
+Sometimes,additional sections for omni completion

 :help ft-php-omni